 Gold (red, rose, and white) is a great option for jewelry and is very durable.
 It's the most common metal used for engagement and wedding rings.
 When you are using your jewelry it will be scratched.
 You can always take them to a goldsmith to get them polished!

 White gold is not a metal in it's own right.
 It’s actually an alloy of gold.
 This means that it is made up of pure yellow gold, plus other metals like rhodium, platinum and silver.
 Before many companies and goldsmiths choose to coat their white gold jewelry with rhodium to get it more white.
 This means they put a very, very thin surface of rhodium on the piece of jewelry.
 This was a standard back in the days when white gold in it's own color was very yellow.
 Nowadays white gold has a very beautiful color itself, a bit more grey than silver.

 We use white gold as it is without rhodium.
 However if you want rhodium, you can of course custom order that.
 If you choose to have rhodium to get the more white color, it requires maintenance by putting down a new surface of rhodium at the goldsmith.
-The surface will be very soft and easily scratched.
 That is why we have decided to not use rhodium, we want your Malin Ivarsson Jewelry pieces not to require so much maintenance.